greymatter-io/helm-charts/docs/install.md

 ```

 This will install spire into the `spire` namespace.
 Run `kubectl get pods -n spire -w` and wait until the server containers are `2/2`.

+> NOTE: The SPIRE server must be fully running before installing any other component.

 Once the server is running, install the agents: